sstelfox/stelfox.net/content/knowledge_base/linux/iptables.md

-IPTables doesn't provide a way to change the facility that it uses to log messages, however you can get around this limitation if you are using [RSyslog](RSyslog).
+IPTables doesn't provide a way to change the facility that it uses to log messages, however you can get around this limitation if you are using [RSyslog][1].
 Rsyslog can match based on a known prefix within the message, IPTables can also be configured to prepend a configurable prefix to a log file.

 ### RSyslog

 First we'll tell RSyslog what to do with the messages when they are received.
-The following configuration should be added near the top of /etc/rsyslog.conf but after loading any modules, this will prevent RSyslog from logging the firewall messages anywhere else.
+The following configuration should be added near the top of `/etc/rsyslog.conf` but after loading any modules, this will prevent RSyslog from logging the firewall messages anywhere else.